 - 4.113 The aim of this policy is to ensure that the harbours at Tenby, Saundersfoot, Solva and Porthgain are viable in the long term.
-This includes the potential for the harbours to evolve to ensure that their long-term future is maintained.
+This includes the potential for the harbours to evolve to ensure that their long-term future is maintained. (see Planning Policy Wales Edition 10 paragraph 5.3.14 to 5.3.16).
 These harbours are identified on the Proposals Map. - 4.114 When proposals are submitted in these harbour areas the Authority will request evidence with the application which will set out the relationship between the operation of the harbour business and the proposal and how the proposal will contribute positively to ensuring the long term viability of the harbour.
 This is what is meant by criterion a) of the policy.
-All development in harbours will require a flood consequence assessment. - 4.115 Each of the harbours contributes to their locality.
+All development in harbours will require a flood consequence assessment.

+- 4.115 Each of the harbours contributes to their locality.
 Proposals for development within the harbours will need to consider the needs of existing businesses and activities and ensure that new uses complement existing harbour uses.
 Tenby harbour provides the principal access to Caldey Island.
 Development proposals located in the harbour will need to ensure that access for the residents and businesses of Caldey Island is maintained.
 The Saundersfoot Regeneration Strategy is being developed (December 2016) as a community "place based" regeneration strategy plan for the waterfront. - 4.116 Consideration of 'unacceptable adverse effects' will include potential impacts on designated sites, such as Natura 2000 sites (see Policy 10).